 The four mechanics lien claims against Colorado Homes total a combined $8,057,379 in unpaid construction work taking place at the Indigo Trails housing development — located at Chambers Rd and E. 144th Ave, Brighton, CO — roughly 20 miles northeast of downtown Denver.

-Ranko Mocevic filed the largest known lien claim against Colorado Homes on October 14.
-According to Mocevic’s lien affidavit, the principal is owed $6,100,000 for “labor and materials.”
+Branko Mocevic, brother of Colorado Homes’ principal, Ranko Mocevic, filed the largest known lien claim against Colorado Homes on October 14.
+According to Branko Mocevic’s lien affidavit, the contractor is owed $6,100,000 for “labor and materials.”

 The second-largest lien was filed by Eric Keiter on October 22, and claims he is owed $1,250,000 for the grading and import/export of soil at Indigo Trails.